lewapek/observability-demo-apps/README.md

 # Observability demo apps

-Applications used to demonstrate distributed tracing with OpenTelemetry with some metrics scraped by Prometheus server during various training sessions.
+Applications to demonstrate distributed tracing with OpenTelemetry + metrics scraped by Prometheus server.
+I use these apps during various workshop sessions I conduct.
+They also run on Kubernetes with multiple replicas/versions and advanced routing (service mesh included).
+However, what you find below should be sufficient to run the whole stack locally with a single docker-compose command.
 For simplicity each application specific code is placed inside module with common code in `common` module.
 Also for simplicity each app uses the same postgres db (however different tables inside, normally that should be separate db).